Got writer’s block? Having trouble finding your creative flow? Need more fun in your work, and in your life?

 We will be doing everything in our power to ensure the class will not be recorded as we have a strict no photos/videos/audio recordings policy* so that the space stays as safe as possible.

-*Photos may be taken by the instructor for promotional materials but only with
+*Photos may be taken by the facilitator for promotional materials but only with

 advanced notice and explicit permission from all class participants.